joebew42/joebew42.github.io/about.md

 Hi there! :wave:

-Glad to see you on my personal blog and welcome to some of my thoughts, experiments and experiences on _Software Development_, _Tools_ and _Creative Process_.

 ### My name is Joe,

-I am a Software Professional and Technical Trainer, focused on Software Design Principles and Practices:
+I am a Software Professional and Technical Trainer, focused on Software Design Principles, and Practices of Software Development:

 - Clean Code
 - Test-Driven Development